Pieter-VU/Practicum-Use-the-Force/README.md

 Subfolder use_the_force is a python package that can be imported into Python.
 (In the future)

 Run `main.py` to activate the GUI.

+# License
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.